-(b) Except as provided in subdivision 9, upon receipt of this notice from the commissioner, the commissioner of finance shall issue a warrant and authorize the commissioner of education to pay to the paying agent for the debt obligation the specified amount on or before the date due.
+(b) Except as provided in subdivision 9, upon receipt of this notice from the commissioner, the commissioner of finance shall issue a warrant and authorize the commissioner of children, families, and learning to pay to the paying agent for the debt obligation the specified amount on or before the date due.
 The amounts needed for the purposes of this subdivision are annually appropriated to the department from the state general fund.

-(c) The Departments of Education and Finance must jointly develop detailed procedures for districts to notify the state that they have obligated themselves to be bound by the provisions of this section, procedures for districts and paying agents to notify the state of potential defaults and to request state payment under this section, and procedures for the state to expedite payments to prevent defaults.
+(c) The departments of children, families, and learning and finance must jointly develop detailed procedures for districts to notify the state that they have obligated themselves to be bound by the provisions of this section, procedures for districts and paying agents to notify the state of potential defaults and to request state payment under this section, and procedures for the state to expedite payments to prevent defaults.
 The procedures are not subject to chapter 14.

 Subd.
 4. Pledge of district's full faith and credit.
 If, at the request of a district, the state has paid part or all of the principal or interest due on a district's debt obligation on a specific date, the pledge of the full faith and credit and unlimited taxing powers of the district to repay the principal and interest due on those debt obligations shall also, without an election or the requirement of a further authorization, become a pledge of the full faith and credit and unlimited taxing powers of the district to repay to the state the amount paid, with interest.
 Amounts paid by the state must be repaid in the order in which the state payments were made.